WorkTime – employee monitoring software

 2.Is it legal to monitor company’s computers?

 Yes.
-In the UK, monitoring company computers are permissible by law.
+In the UK, monitoring company computers is permissible by law.
 Employers have the right to ensure that computers in the workplace are used appropriately and not improperly.
 However, before implementing the monitoring, employers must first discuss this with their employees and clarify the monitoring.
 These reasons should be legitimate and in line with the business goals.
 Employers are also required to establish written policies on the use of work computers by employees, and employees should sign these policies accordingly.

 3. Is it legal to monitor employee internet and social media activities?